supercollider/supercollider/README_WINDOWS.md

   - Visual Studio 2013, DirectX, Windows SDK
   - Qt5 (online installer, at minimum the msvc2013_64_opengl libraries)
   - Download libsndfile, fftw3 and optionally readline
-  - create a folder x64 as sibling of the supercollider source
+  - create a folder x64 for 64-bit, and/or x86 for 32-bit dependencies as sibling
+    of the supercollider source
-  - copy/extract/install the dependencies into this folder
+  - copy/extract/install the dependencies into these folders
   - using the 'lib' tool accessible from VS Developer prompt, create import libraries for: libsndfile-1.dll, libfftw3f-3.dll and optionally libreadline6.dll